Jacques-Laurent Bost

-Jacques-Laurent Bost (6 May 1916, Le Havre – 21 September 1990, Paris) was a French journalist and close friend of Jean-Paul Sartre and Simone de Beauvoir.
+Jacques-Laurent Bost (6 May 1916 – 21 September 1990) was a French journalist and close friend of Jean-Paul Sartre and Simone de Beauvoir.

 Biography

 Bost was born the youngest of ten children on 6 May 1916 in Le Havre, Normandy, France to Pastor Charles Bost.
 One of his siblings, older brother Pierre, was a screenwriter and author and journalist Serge Lafaurie was his nephew.
 Bost was known as "little Bost" in the 1930s because Pierre had already made a name for himself.
-One of Bost's teachers at Lycée du Havre was Jean-Paul Sartre, with who he became lifelong friends.
+One of Bost's teachers at Lycée du Havre was Jean-Paul Sartre, with whom he became lifelong friends.

 Bost was a second-class infantryman in the French Army during World War II until being injured in May/June 1940.
 He and Simone de Beauvoir exchanged a number of letters while he was deployed; their correspondence would later be published by Beauvoir's daughter Sylvie under the title Correspondance croisée.
 Following his service, for which he received a Croix de Guerre, he worked as a war correspondent for Combat.
 Bost came across Dachau just hours after the American troops during one of his assignments.

 Bost wrote for L'Express after Combat but left in 1964 to co-found L'Obs with Jean Daniel, Serge Lafaurie, K. S. Karol, and André Gorz.
 During his career, he also wrote for the satire weekly Le Canard enchaîné and Sartre's Les Temps modernes.
 At times, he published under the pseudonym Claude Tartare.
 Le Dernier des métiers (1946) was the only book Bost wrote and published during his life.
 The character Boris in Sartre's Les Chemins de la liberte is based on Bost; Beauvoir also mentioned him in La Force de l'age.